Blog arrow Design

 For a more modern and sophisticated feel, white metals like platinum or white gold offer a sleek contrast that highlights garnet’s natural brilliance.
 The choice of metal can dramatically influence the overall vibe of your garnet jewellery, allowing you to tailor it to your personal style.

 Garnet also pairs wonderfully with other gemstones, making it a fabulous centrepiece for trilogy rings or designs with accent stones.
-Diamonds are a natural pairing, their brilliance amplifying the garnet’s vibrancy while providing a timeless elegance.
+Diamonds are a natural pairing, their brilliance amplifying the garnet’s vibrancy while providing timeless elegance.
 For a unique twist, try combining garnet with complementary stones like tsavorite (a green garnet) or citrine for a bold, colourful ensemble.

 Rhodolite Garnet and Diamond Ring by Jodie Gearing